-Internships are available in Books Acquisitions, Books Editorial, Institutional Marketing, Professional Books & Journals Marketing, Marketing Design, and Knowledge Futures Group.
-These are paid, part-time internships from September through December.
+Internships are available in Books Acquisitions, Books Editorial, Advertising & Digital Marketing, Professional Books & Journals Marketing, Books Sales & Business Development, Marketing Design, Books Production, Journals Production, and Knowledge Futures Group.
+These are paid, part-time internships from May or June through August.
 Hours will be negotiated, but candidates should be able to commit at least 10 hours per week, unless otherwise noted.

 The ideal intern candidates will have a strong desire to learn about publishing, basic computer skills, excellent communication and organizational skills, the ability to work well individually and as a member of a group, an eye for detail, good judgment, a positive attitude, and a willingness to take initiative.

 Advertising and Digital Marketing: The Advertising and Digital Marketing Intern will be learning about Advertising and Digital Marketing research, planning, execution and analysis as well as administrative tasks.
 This person will be responsible for: assisting with media research and maintaining media planning tools, maintaining the marketing calendar, executing social media ads, drafting creative briefs for ads, drafting emails in Mailchimp, pulling and analyzing metrics for all campaigns, maintaining book database records (ad plan, keywords, similar books), and assisting with billing/accounting records.
 This person should have some experience in marketing concepts, a strong analytical background with experience using excel/google sheets, strong communication and writing skills, and the ability to communicate professionally via email and in person.
 The internship is up to 20 hours per week.